konveyor/move2kube/docs/tutorials/cloud-foundry.md

     └── pushimages.sh
 ```

 So, here it has created all the deployment artifacts.
 It was an OpenShift cluster that we collected, so it has created the `deploymentconfig`, `imagestream`, `route` and `service` yamls for us.
-Many scripts like *buildimages.sh*, *copysources.sh* and *deploy.sh* are also present inside the *myproject* folder.
+Many scripts like *buildimages.sh* and *deploy.sh* are also present inside the *myproject* folder.

 ## Deploying the application to Kubernetes with the generated target artifacts